open-power-ref-design/standalone-ceph/README.rst

 More properly, in the bare metal installation step, only the installation tools for OpenStack and Ceph were installed, not the actual services.
 The next step is to configure these tools, so that they install the actual services in a prescribed manner so that they fit properly in the data center.
-The two projects are os-services and ceph-services.
-See the README files of each project to determine what is required here.
+The three projects that are involved are os-services, ceph-services, and opsmgr.
+See the README files of each project to determine what may be configured.

 The final step is to invoke cluster-create.sh in the os-services repository to install and configure the cluster.  os-services orchestrates